-One of the fundamental questions associated with the use of deuteration for amide I IR spectroscopy is the impact of the isotopic substitution upon the observed spectra, for example in terms of band positions and line shapes.
-It is widely assumed that the impact is small and so measurements in D2O provide a good basis for our understanding of protein in H2O.
-29 The ability to measure the amide I band in the solution phase free from complications of overlapping water signals now allows this question to be addressed using experimental data.
-Although few studies in this area have been undertaken so far, 2D-IR measurements of the same proteins in both H2O and D2O suggest that changes in both amide I band position and shape may occur (Figure 1(c,d)).
-13 The impact on the band frequency is modest, but clear, with deuteration leading to a frequency down shift of around 10 cm-1.
-This is consistent with predictions of computational simulations and also with measurements in which ATR-IR absorption was used to subtract the solvent response and implies that there is no dramatic change in amide I behaviour with solvent.
-29 It is however noticeable that the change in solvent leads to different 2D shapes of the amide I band, with changes in linewidth observed as well as the central frequency.
-13 As the 2D-IR linewidths report on inter-peptide vibrational couplings, structural and vibrational dynamics and energy transfer processes, this observation is worthy of further study, because it raises the prospect that, although the amide I band is not significantly affected in terms of its frequency, the underlying molecular dynamics may be perturbed.
-28 In any definitive study it will be essential to ensure complete deuteration of the protein backbone, but the indications that the amide I band shift between H2O and D2O is not linear with frequency suggest that a detailed analysis would be warranted.
-Given the important role that has been played by computational simulations in developing our understanding of the link between structure and 2D-spectroscopies, ^{2,6,50-53} supporting these experimental developments with parallel computational investigations of the impact of H_2O/D_2O exchange will be essential.
+One of the fundamental questions associated with the use of deuteration for amide I IR spectroscopy is the impact of the isotopic substitution upon the observed spectra, for example, in terms of band positions and line shapes.
+It is widely assumed that the impact is small, and so measurements in D2O provide a good basis for our understanding of proteins in H2O.
+The ability to measure the amide I band in the solution phase free from complications of overlapping water signals now allows this question to be addressed using experimental data.
+Although few studies in this area have been undertaken so far, 2D-IR measurements of the same proteins in both H2O and D2O suggest that changes in both amide I band position and shape may occur [Figs. 1(c) and 1(d)].
+The impact on the band frequency is modest but clear, with deuteration leading to a frequency down shift of around 10 cm-1.
+This is consistent with predictions from computational simulations and also with measurements in which ATR-IR absorption was used to subtract the solvent response and implies that there is no dramatic change in amide I behavior with solvent.
+It is however noticeable that the change in solvent leads to different 2D shapes of the amide I band, with changes in linewidth observed as well as the central frequency.
+As the 2D-IR linewidths report on inter-peptide vibrational couplings, structural and vibrational dynamics, and energy transfer processes, this observation is worthy of further study because it raises the prospect that, although the amide I band is not significantly affected in terms of its frequency, the underlying molecular dynamics may be perturbed.
+In any definitive study, it will be essential to ensure complete deuteration of the protein backbone, but the indications that the amide I band shift between H2O and D2O is not linear with frequency suggest that a detailed analysis would be warranted.
+Given the important role that has been played by computational simulations in developing our understanding of the link between structure and 2D spectroscopies, supporting these experimental developments with parallel computational investigations of the impact of H2O/D2O exchange will be essential.